Filaments of crime: Informing policing via thresholded ridge estimation: Literature review

-Patrol optimization deals with the identification of optimal routes in such a way that officers target problem places efficiently.
-In previous research, models address this challenge through, for example, the traveling salesman problem and other approaches \citep{chevaleyre2004theoretical, chawathe2007organizing, li2011police}.
-While these methods are complex, they offer the potential to observe how criminals react to patrol routes, or their effects on crime rates. \citet{paruchuri2008playing} showcase the applicability of dynamic modeling by assuming that offenders will predict patrol routes, demonstrating the ability to determine optimal paths that strike a balance between predictable and unpredictable paths in a street network.
-Related research suggests a potential to decrease criminal activity and the public's fear of crime, for example by modeling patrol routes illustrating the shortest Hamiltonian cycle for visiting each location in a city \citep{chevaleyre2004theoretical2}.
+Scholars have recently turn to algorithms.
+Patrol optimization deals with identifying optimal routes so that officers target hot spots efficiently.
+While these methods are complex, they offer the potential to dynamically shape patrol routes to service each call, problem area, or assignment.
+For example, recent work using the ant colony optimization algorithm and Bayesian methods \cite{chen2015designing, Furtado2009} shows the practical utility of efficiently hitting each hot spot in an optimal manner.
+In another approach, dynamic modeling is used by assuming that offenders will predict patrol routes \cite{paruchuri2008playing}, demonstrating the model's ability to determine optimal paths that balance predictable and unpredictable street network paths.
+Related research suggests the potential to decrease criminal activity and the public's fear of crime by modeling patrol routes illustrating the shortest Hamiltonian cycle for visiting each location in a city \cite{chevaleyre2004theoretical2}.

-Additional facets of patrol optimization take limited patrol resources into consideration. \citet{chawathe2007organizing} applies patrol optimization that uses a cost-benefit analysis, maximizing the coverage of hot spots and accounting for the paths between streets and places.
-Similarly, \citet{reis2006gapatrol} produce a multi-agent-based algorithm to design efficient patrol strategies.
-Their simulation models a city's road network to find optimal routes to minimize crime in the city.
-Further works study changing offender preferences for where to commit criminal activity, and simulate changing problem places that adapt to patrol routes \citep{melo2005analyzing, furtado2006using}.
+Additional facets of patrol optimization consider limited patrol resources and take on a variety of approaches.
+These include the application of patrol optimization using a cost-benefit analysis, maximizing the coverage of hot spots and accounting for the paths between streets and places \cite{chawathe2007organizing}, as well as a multi-agent-based algorithm to design efficient patrol strategies \cite{reis2006gapatrol}.
+The latter simulation models a city's road network to find optimal routes to minimize crime in a city.
+Further work studies changing offenders' opportunity structure \cite{furtado2006using}, while related efforts simulate changing problem places that adapt to patrol routes \cite{melo2005analyzing}.
+Finally, similar applications look at how district models can be optimized to adequately distribute calls for service or incidents in a given jurisdictions \cite{liberatore2020police, mitchell1972optimal, bodily1978police, piyadasun2017rationalizing}.
+The shortcoming of each of these works is that they focus on cost efficiency and formulation of routes.
+Only few works include the importance of hitting potential problem places, although these studies do not account for the quality of patrols \cite{reis2006gapatrol, melo2005analyzing}.